Guatemala: El Limon, Pacamara, Natural

 A balanced and comforting cup which starts with caramel before being joined by the gentle fruitiness of raspberry jam and plum, finishing with just a hint of vanilla.

-El Limon is eighteen hectares in size and sits at an altitude between 1,350 to 1,850 meters above sea level.
+El Limón is eighteen hectares in size and sits at an altitude between 1,350 to 1,850 metres above sea level.
 The farm mainly produces Caturra and Bourbon but has also started growing SL28, H1, H3, Maracaturra, Maragogype, Geisha, Pacamaras, Caturras and Catuaí (yellow and red).
-In addition, around 8 water reservoirs have been built around the estate to preserve this vital resource and help ensure the sustainability of the farm.
+Around eight water reservoirs have been built around the estate to preserve this vital resource and help ensure the sustainability of the farm.
 Over the years, the family have invested heavily in infrastructure: rebuilding the wet mill, adding a QC lab, constructing a new warehouse, and even building accommodations for workers.
 Beto doesn't want to stand still and is continuing to invest in the farm.
-You can tell that this is a farm on top of their game.
-Whenever we visit all questions are dispatched with exactly the right answer and every suggestion is listened to and taken on board.
+Whenever we visit, all questions are dispatched with exactly the right answer and every suggestion is listened to and taken on board.

 -